4 mistakes with live chat that will scare your visitors away

 AAHHHH!!!
 Potential customers leaving my website.
 That has to be the scariest sight for any business.
 Here is a list of live chat mistakes that will definitely scare yours away.

 It’s one of the world’s oldest holidays, Halloween!
 It originates from Samhain, an old Celtic celebration of the spirits of the dead.
-The Celtics believed that the spirits of those who had died during the year would mingle with the living before travelling on to the afterlife.
-On this same day supernatural creatures like demons and fairies join the living to “come out and play”.
+The Celtics believed that the spirits of those who had died during the year would mingle with the living before traveling on to the afterlife.
+On this same day, supernatural creatures like demons and fairies join the living to “come out and play”.
 This is how Halloween has become highly associated with horror.

 An association that’s less likely to be made is the one between live chat and Halloween, or live chat and horror.
 However, some of the things we see passing by in the live chat business comes pretty close to horror if you ask us.
 If you don’t want to scare your potential customers away, have a look at these 4 mistakes.

-1. Scary personalised chat greetings
+1. Scary personalized chat greetings

 We always advise companies to use proactive chat greetings, because it increases the number of incoming chats.
 However, some companies choose to send proactive greetings that are a little bit too personal.
 One time I received a message saying: “Hi Sietse, are you checking out books about psychology again?
 Let me know if you need help.”
 They knew my name because I requested information a few months earlier about a delivery.
 The message included my preference for psychology books because I visited this book section earlier as well.
 I was able to draw this conclusion because I am aware of how my data can be used.
 But some customers may not, and if they do, it is still a bit scary to communicate in such a personal way if you ask me.
 We are not friends mr. online shop.